+Waste treatment methods

+Product / Packaging disposal

+- ► Containers may still present a chemical hazard/ danger when empty. - ► Return to supplier for reuse/ recycling if possible.

+Otherwise:

-Waste treatment methods Product / Packaging disposal Containers may still present a chemical hazard/ danger when empty.
-Return to supplier for reuse/ recycling if possible.
-Otherwise: If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
-Where possible retain label warnings and SDS and observe all notices pertaining to the product.
-Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
+- If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill. - ▶ Where possible retain label warnings and SDS and observe all notices pertaining to the product.

+Legislation addressing waste disposal requirements may differ by country, state and/or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.

+A Hierarchy of Controls seems to be common - the user should investigate:

+- ▶ Reduction

+- ▶ Reuse

+- ▶ Recycling

-A Hierarchy of Controls seems to be common - the user should investigate: Reduction Reuse Recycling Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
-DO NOT allow wash water from cleaning or process equipment to enter drains.
-It may be necessary to collect all wash water for treatment before disposal.
-More in doubt contact the responsible authority.
-Recycle wherever possible.
-Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified.
-Disposed by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or Incineration in a licensed apparatus (after admixture with suitable combustible material).
-Decontaminate empty containers.
+- ► Disposal (if all else fails)

+This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.

+- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - ► Recycle wherever possible. - Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified. - Dispose of by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or Incineration in a licensed apparatus (after admixture with suitable combustible material). - ► Decontaminate empty containers